-The major factor affecting the income for 2016 was the income from settlement of a transaction involving the acquisition of Visa Europe Limited by Visa Inc. As a result, the Bank received EUR 6.9 million (PLN 30,518 thousand as translated at the rate of 20 June 2016 i.e. EUR 1 = PLN 4.3945) in cash and 2,521 preference C series shares in Visa Inc. The total profit on the transaction was PLN 41,817 thousand.
-The net profit for 2015 includes realized gains on the sale of a portfolio of securities available for sale in the first, second and fourth quarter of 2015 in the total amount of PLN 47,390 thousand.
-In December 2015, the Bank realized capital gains on shares and convertible bonds of PLN 13.8 million.
+The major factor (99%) affecting the income for the current period was the income from settlement of a transaction involving the acquisition of Visa Europe Limited by Visa Inc. As a result of the settlement, the Capital Group of BGŻ BNP Paribas received EUR 6.9 million in cash - the equivalent of PLN 30,518 thousand (at the average exchange rate of the National Bank of Poland of 20 June 2016 4.3945); and 2,521 C-series preference shares in Visa Inc. The Bank's net income from the aforementioned transaction amounted to PLN 41,817 thousand.
+In 2015 net investment income included realized gains on sale of the available for sale securities portfolio in Q1, Q2 and Q4 2015 in the total amount of PLN 47,674 thousand.
+In December 2015, the Bank realized capital profit on shares and convertible bonds of PLN 13.8 million.